wangleiphy/tensorgrad/README.md

 ### Requirements

 * [PyTorch 1.0+](https://pytorch.org/)
-* A good GPU card if you are inpatient or ambitious
+* A good GPU card if you are impatient or ambitious

 ### Higher order gradient of free energy